falivenelucas/data-stories/final_project_FALIVENE.md

 ### User Research Protocol
 I hope to first find if the reviewers understand the main story behind my visualizations.
 I will try to target a general audience that does not have any information security background to make sure the story is understandable by any person.
 I will contact friends that I know are general user internets without a clear specialization on security.
 Moreover, just for the sake of having a control review I will contact one known reviewer with security expertise.
 The following are the questions I sent to the reviewers:

-1) Can you tell me what you think this is?
+1) Can you tell me what you think this is?  <br>
-2) Can you describe to me what this is telling you?
+2) Can you describe to me what this is telling you?  <br>
-3) Is there anything you find surprising or confusing?
+3) Is there anything you find surprising or confusing?  <br>
 4)  How do you fell after seeing this?
-It makes you wonder of think something?
+It makes you wonder of think something?  <br>
-5) Who do you think is the intended audience for this?
+5) Who do you think is the intended audience for this?  <br>
 6)  Is there anything you would change or do differently?
 Did you find something difficult to understand or that may be difficult for others to understand?

 ### Reviewers answers